 Question A. Treaty position taken on Form 1120-F, Section II, for taxable income.
-If a foreign corporation is resident in a country having a treaty with the United States that expressly permits determining the attribution of business profits to a permanent establishment under OECD Transfer Pricing Guidelines principles (e.g., see Article 7 (Business Profits) and the accompanying Exchange of Notes to the U.S. income tax treaties with the United Kingdom (2001), Japan (2003), Germany (2006), Belgium (2006), and Canada (2007)), answer "Yes" if the corporation reports income under the treaty method in lieu of the effectively connected income rules under sections 864 and 882.
-For reporting under this method in Parts II and III, see Treatment of Items Under an Eligible Treaty-Based Return Position to Attribute Business Profits to a U.S. Permanent Establishment on page 9.
+If a foreign corporation is resident in a country having an income tax treaty with the United States that expressly permits determining the attribution of business profits to a permanent establishment under OECD Transfer Pricing Guidelines (e.g., see Article 7 (Business Profits) and the accompanying Exchange of Notes to the U.S. income tax treaties with the United Kingdom (2004), Japan (2005), Germany (2008), Belgium (2008), Canada (2009), Bulgaria (2009), and Iceland (2009)), answer "Yes" if the corporation reports income under the treaty method in lieu of the effectively connected income rules under sections 864(c) and 882.
+For reporting under this method in Parts II and III, see Treatment of Items Under an Eligible Treaty-Based Return Position to Attribute Business Profits to a U.S. Permanent Establishment on page 8.